lmatosevic/chatgpt-cli/README.md

 2. Keep previous content and start new conversation
 3. Delete previous content and start new conversation

-### gpt-ai [api_key] [query]
+### gpt-ai [api_key] [prompt]

-This comand sends single chat completion prompt for given query or content, and prints the result on stdout.
+This command sends single chat completion prompt for given query or content, and prints the result on stdout.

 ```sh
 # with api key and query argument